 Rabbi Richard Jacobi joined the community in 2007 during the final year of his Rabbinic training at Leo Baeck College - an association that continues today as Head of Vocational Studies at the college.
 Richard comes from a Rabbinic family - Rabbi Harry Jacobi MBE being his father and Rabbi Dr Margaret Jacobi his sister - so he has been involved in Liberal Judaism all his life.
 He is active on social issues such as Refugees & Migration and the Living Wage campaign.
 He is currently co-chair of the LJ Rabbinic Conference and, as such, sits on the LJ Board of National Officers.

-Following the votes by the members of our two legacy communities to dissolve in favour of creating a single community, the elected Councils of both legacy communities formed an Interim Council to oversee the process of completing the unification process and preparing the way for our first annual general meeting.
+Following the vote in favour of merging our legacy communities, officers and members of the elected Councils formed an Interim Council to oversee the process of completing the unification process and preparing the way for our first annual general meeting.

-Following the decision to create a single community, it was agreed to proceed as a limited company and the name of the Woodford 'company' was changed to East London & Essex Liberal Synagogue Limited.
-As a result of these legacy arrangements the original directors of the company continue as company directors (pending appointment of new directors at a date to be determined).
+Following the decision to create a single community, it was agreed to proceed as a limited company and to name the company East London & Essex Liberal Synagogue Limited.

-For more information about who is on Interim Council and who are Company Directors see Who's Who.
+For more information about who is on Council and who are the Company Directors see Who's Who.